[HISTORY: Adopted by the Mayor and Council of the Borough of Atlantic Highlands as indicated in article histories. Amendments noted where applicable.]

 [Added 5-8-2002 by Ord.
 No. 6-2002]

 Approval of assignment.
 Any and all extra or special duty assignments by police officers shall be determined and approved by the Chief of Police or his designee.
-No police officer shall perform special duty assignments for private or non-law enforcement entities for compensation other than through the procedure and authority in this chapter.
+No police officer shall perform special duty assignments for private or non-law enforcement entities for compensation other than through the procedure and authority in this article.
 The Chief or designee shall obtain such information as he determines necessary and is authorized to approve such special duty police assignments.
 The Chief or designee may deny the assignment or use of police officers or vehicles and/or impose any condition or requirement as in his sole discretion and determination are in the best interest of the Borough and/or police officers or public safety.
 The Chief or designee shall be guided by the nature of the assignment and may refuse to approve those with conflict of interest and/or significant risk of injury.
 The Chief or designee may assign a police vehicle or appropriate equipment for use in performing special duty if it is determined that the use is necessary to perform the contracted duty.
-This chapter does not apply to assignments or work performed for or at the direction of any Special Task Force or similar assignments by the Monmouth County Prosecutor or other law enforcement agencies, except that payments to the officers performing such assignments may be made by such law enforcement agencies through the Borough Special Duty Police Fund subject to the approval of the Municipal Finance Officer.
+This article does not apply to assignments or work performed for or at the direction of any Special Task Force or similar assignments by the Monmouth County Prosecutor or other law enforcement agencies, except that payments to the officers performing such assignments may be made by such law enforcement agencies through the Borough Special Duty Police Fund subject to the approval of the Municipal Finance Officer.

 Status of assignment.